infOpen/ansible-role-jenkins/README.md

 ## Requirements

-This role requires Ansible 2.0 or higher, and platform requirements are listed in the metadata file.
+This role requires Ansible 2.2 or higher, and platform requirements are listed in the metadata file.

 ## Testing

 This role use [Molecule](https://github.com/metacloud/molecule/) to run tests.

-Locally, you can run tests on Docker (default driver) or Vagrant.
-Travis run tests using Docker driver only.
+Local and Travis tests run tests on Docker by default.
+See molecule documentation to use other backend.

 Currently, tests are done on:
 - Ubuntu Xenial

 and use:
-- Ansible 2.0.x
-- Ansible 2.1.x
 - Ansible 2.2.x
+- Ansible 2.3.x
+- Ansible 2.4.x

 ### Running tests